scalawithcats/scala-with-cats/src/pages/monads/writer.md

 ### Composing and Transforming Writers

 The log in a `Writer` is preserved when we `map` or `flatMap` over it.
-`flatMap` actually appends the logs from the source `Writer` and the result of the user's sequencing function.
+`flatMap` appends the logs from the source `Writer` and the result of the user's sequencing function.
 For this reason it's good practice to use a log type that has an efficient append and concatenate operations, such as a `Vector`: